Centrifugal fan: Fan blades

 The fan wheel consists of a hub with a number of fan blades attached.
 The fan blades on the hub can be arranged in three different ways: forward-curved, backward-curved or radial.

 Forward-curved

 Forward-curved blades, as in Figure 3(a), curve in the direction of the fan wheel's rotation.
 These are especially sensitive to particulates and commonly are only specified for clean-air applications such as air conditioning.
-Forward-curved fans are typically used in applications where the static pressure is too high for a vane axial fan or the smaller size of a centrifugal fan is required, but the noise characteristics of a backwards curved fan are disruptive for the space.
+Forward-curved fans are typically used in applications where the static pressure requirement is too high for a vane axial fan or the smaller size of a centrifugal fan is required, but the noise characteristics of a backwards curved fan are disruptive for the space.
 They are capable of providing lower air flow with a higher increase in static pressure compared to a vane axial fan.
 They are typically used in fan coil units.
 They are less efficient than backwards curved fans.